tobiasperssonn/Portfolio/README.md

 Welcome to my e-portfolio containing some of the programming work I've done, both during my education and in my spare time.
+This work spans across various languages and technologies, which hopefully shows my knowledge and skills, and the the journey i took to aquire them.